Kia Niro PHEV engines, drive & performance

 Unsurprisingly, the plug-in Niro drives very much like the hybrid version of the car, which has the same 1.6-litre engine.
 So, the PHEV is pretty comfortable around town, happily juggling between the two power sources for the best possible efficiency.

 Overall, the Niro PHEV isn’t the most engaging car to drive.
-The Countryman, in particular, will be more enjoyable for enthusiasts, and the Niro works best if you settle back into a more relaxed driving style.
+The Countryman, in particular, will be more enjoyable for enthusiasts, while the Niro works best if you settle back into a more relaxed driving style.
 Unfortunately, no matter how relaxed you are, there’s no getting away from the firm-ish ride.

 Kia Niro PHEV engine, 0-62mph and acceleration